0xFelix/gitops-blog/gitops-blog.md

 to a cluster will be automatically reverted to the state described in the single source of truth.

-Red Hat Openshift GitOps enables declarative GitOps workflows and allows to deploy applications on-demand.
+Red Hat OpenShift GitOps enables declarative GitOps workflows and allows to deploy applications on-demand.
 It monitors the live state of clusters against the desired state in a Git repository and keeps them in sync.
 It builds on the ArgoCD project, therefore the terms OpenShift GitOps and ArgoCD